 The Board of Directors has instituted self-assessments of the Board, as well as of the Audit, Compensation, and Corporate Governance and Nominating Committees, to assist in determining whether the Board and its committees are functioning effectively.
-During 2014, the Board and each of its committees completed self-evaluations and reviewed and discussed the results.
+During 2015, the Board and its Audit Committee completed self-evaluations and reviewed and discussed the results.
 The Corporate Governance and Nominating Committee oversees this evaluation process.

-Board Committee Charters
+Board Committee Charters and Other Corporate Governance Materials

 The Board of Directors has adopted written charters for the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee.
 Each committee reviews and evaluates the adequacy of its charter at least annually and recommends any proposed changes to the Board for approval.
-Copies of these written charters are available on our website at www.uei.com under the heading "About," then "Investor Relations" and then "Corporate Governance."
+You may access all committee charters, our Code of Conduct, our Corporate Governance Guidelines, our Director Independence Standards, and other corporate governance materials through the "Investor Relations" section of our website, www.uei.com.